 Pumpkin also provides a range of essential vitamins and minerals, including vitamin A, vitamin C, vitamin E, potassium, Copper, Manganese, vitamin B-6, pantheistic acid, iron, phosphorus.
 Pumpkins are a fantastic source of fiber.
 The recommended intake of fiber is between 25g and 38g per day for adults.

 The Benefits of Pumpkin:

-- Regulating blood pressure Eating pumpkin is good for the heart.
-The fiber,potassium, and vitamin C content in pumpkin all support heart health.
+- Regulating blood pressure Eating pumpkins is good for the heart.
+The fiber, potassium, and vitamin C content in pumpkins all support heart health.
 High blood pressure is a risk factor for cardiovascular disease (CVD).
 Typically, reducing sodium intake involves eating meals that contain little or no salt.
 According to the National Institutes of Health (NIH) Office of Dietary Supplements, consuming more potassium may also reduce the risk of other types of CVD.